-BITS DESCRIPTION TYPE DEFAULT 31:0 This field reset, the cycle.
-What to zero an Note: nning Counter (FR_CNT) reflects the current value of the free-running 32-bit counter.
-At a counter starts at zero and is incremented by one every 25MHz nen the maximum count has been reached, the counter will rollover and continue counting.
-The free running counter can take up to 160nS to clear after a reset event.
-RO 0000000h
+BITS DESCRIPTION TYPE DEFAULT 31:0 Free Running Counter (FR_CNT) This field reflects the current value of the free-running 32-bit counter.
+At reset, the counter starts at zero and is incremented by one every 25MHz cycle.
+When the maximum count has been reached, the counter will rollover to zero and continue counting.
+Note: The free running counter can take up to 160nS to clear after a reset event.
+RO 00000000h